Frequently Asked Questions

 + When can I apply?
 When is the deadline?

 The application window typically opens in August, with an October deadline.
-This year, the window opened August 13, 2018, and the deadline for all materials to be submitted.
+This year, the window opened August 13, 2018, and the deadline for all materials to be submitted is October 10, 2018.
 Regional interviews take place in November.
 Finalist Day occurs in January, and the new class is typically announced in February.
-We will post exact dates each summer for the upcoming selection cycle.
-Check out Selection Process for more information.
+Check out our Selection Process for more information.

 + Can homeschoolers apply?